GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 | cross | cross | 1 : 1 |
 | panel | 256px * 256px |

->button and panel should have the same resolution with the original image to display the border correctly.
+>Button and panel should have the same resolution with the original image to display the border correctly.

->background should be seamless texture
+>Background should be seamless texture

 #### Set Editor Text Color
-- Go to `BigMushroomRPG_Data/streamingAssets/config/` folder under game folder.
+- Go to `MushRoomCardRPG_Data/streamingAssets/config/` folder under game folder.
 (You can find its path in [Resource Path](#resource-path))
 - Use notepad to open `config.json`
 - Modify "editorTextColor": [ R, G, B, A ]
     - R, red, range[0, 1]